betheden/hebrew-grammar/content/stem_pealal.rst

 and has potential to express the same range of verbal action.
 The Pealal stem is formed from the Piel stem by simply repeating both the 2nd and 3rd radicals, thus making a verb that appears to have 5 consonants.
 It is an extremely rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Pilel stem.
+.. include:: ../includes/consult_dictionary.txt

 -  PSA 38:10 (PSA 38:11 in Hebrew) –– the root is סחר, and the 2nd and
    3rd radicals repeat